Foundation Diet and Health

 In naturopathy, fenugreek tea is used for liver problems.
 It is said to have a disinfecting and detoxifying effect, regulate blood pressure and strengthen the immune system.
 1

 In India, fenugreek seeds are used as an aromatic, carminative (anti-flatulence agent), tonic and aphrodisiac.
 Manufacturers of fenugreek capsules and extracts in Europe and the USA also often tout a positive effect on testosterone levels and libido.
-Neutral studies on this topic are in vain.
+Neutral studies on this topic are hard to find.

 In the case of smallpox, an infusion of the seeds helps to cool down.